Observations of Startups by a Software Developer

 As you probably know, a startup is generally considered successful if they’ve exited, meaning either through an IPO or through an acquisition.
 I don’t consider an exit to be the only metric of success, but it’s a milestone that can be easily quantified.
 I’m not going to enumerate all the ways a startup could be considered a success or a failure.
 I just want to list some first-hand observations about startups that have either been what I consider successful (primarily that they are in the black) or have been catastrophic failures and had to close up shop.

 Again, this compilation of some of my observations.
 Obviously, there have been startups that have exited that didn’t exhibit some of these traits.
+There are outliers.
 I’m well aware of that and simply want to share my experience.

 My aim is not to make fun or hurt anyone’s feelings.
 Hopefully, some founders will come across this information and do something useful with it.
 I’ve outlined more factors contributing to failures than ones contributing to success simply because I’ve seen more failures.
 Statistically, this reflects reality.